 How Much Does a Catalytic Converter Replacement Cost?

-This is accomplished by cutting out the old converter from the exhaust section and welding or clamping in a new one.
-On many newer vehicles, the converter is often incorporated into either an elaborate down-pipe section from the engine, or incorporated into the exhaust manifold itself, and in these cases, a direct-fit converter is the only option.
+This is achieved by taking out the old converter from the exhaust section and welding or clamping in a new one.
+On many new models, the converter is often integrated into either an elaborate downpipe section from the engine or integrated into the exhaust manifold itself, requiring more costly options – direct-fit converters only.

-If you do this job yourself, you will save the labor costs, but many times, the actual cost of the catalytic converter is the expensive portion.
-While the job can take some time, it’s often not too difficult, especially if you buy a direct replacement catalytic converter.
+Taking on the work yourself means you won’t have to pay for labor, however, the actual value of the catalytic converter is usually the most expensive part.
+While the task does require some time, it’s usually not too challenging, particularly if you purchase a direct replacement catalytic converter.

 How to Prevent Catalytic Converter Theft

-- Weld the catalytic converter to the vehicle frame, which can make it harder to remove.
+- Weld the catalytic converter to the vehicle frame, which will likely make it more challenging to remove.

-- Consider buying an aftermarket part similar to a metal cage that can be installed to cover the converter.
+- Look for an aftermarket accessory, such as a metal guard, that can be placed over the converter.

-- Install a car alarm with a vibration alert sensor.
+- Set up a car alarm that is equipped with a vibration motion sensor feature.